 With the influx of new biological medications for asthma, the question is which one is the best to use in comparing Tezspire, Nucala, Fasenra and Dupixent?
 In many individuals, asthma remains uncontrolled despite the use of inhaled steroids, the use of new biological injections can improve symptoms greatly.

 There are no head to head trials comparing the above 4 therapies together.
-In a past blog post we discussed 3 of them, but it did not include Tezspire which was FDA at the end of 2021.
+In a past blog post we discussed 3 of them, but it did not include Tezspire which was FDA approved at the end of 2021.

 A recent study performed a meta-analyses to compare Tezspire to Dupixent, Fasenra and Nucala.
 To refresh your knowledge about each individual one, you can read our blog posts below.

 The authors of the paper pooled various studies to compare the effectiveness of dupilumab (Dupixent), benralizumab (Fasenra), mepolizumab (Nucala) and tezepelumab (Tezspire).
 Ten randomized controlled trials met eligibility.
 A few conclusions were drawn from these studies.